EFAP Section 3

 2. Allocate funds for a Food Bank to provide food to Food Pantries.

-6. Allocate dues to an organization, up to 1 percent of the allocation, that focuses on anti-hunger or nutrition issues.
+5. Allocate funds for dues to an organization, up to 1 percent of the allocation, that focuses on anti-hunger or nutrition issues.

 10. Allocating funds for equipment and capital improvements.
 As a county or region, the group must discuss any equipment purchases or capital improvement projects that benefit the entire service area.